Common Travel Area between Ireland and the United Kingdom

 The Common Travel Area also involves some co-operation on matters relating to immigration issues.
 A third country national, for example, may be refused permission to enter Ireland if they intend to travel onwards to the UK and they would not qualify for admission to the UK under the Aliens (Amendment) Order 1975.
 Irish immigration officers have the power to carry out checks on people arriving in the State from the UK and to refuse them entry to the State on the same grounds as apply to people arriving from outside the Common Travel Area.
 These checks are carried out selectively.

 In December 2011, the Irish and UK governments agreed measures to secure the external Common Travel Area border.
 This includes exchanging biographic and biometric visa data and co-operating on information about failed asylum seekers.
 There is a joint UK-Ireland Common Travel Area Forum which implements these measures.

 People with UK visas or residence permits

 If you are a citizen of a country whose nationals need a visa to enter Ireland and you have a valid UK visa or residence permit, you may be required to have a visa to enter Ireland before you arrive in Ireland.
 The Short Stay Visa Waiver Programme allows nationals of a number of Eastern European, Middle East and Asian countries who have a short-term UK visa to come to Ireland without the need for a separate Irish visa.
-This programme has been extended to 31 October 2021.
+This programme is currently suspended due to COVID-19